The ideal destination for a Cross-Curricular school tour staying at Voyager's very own accommodation, Moulin aux Draps.

-School tours to the Opal Coast have been hugely popular for many years.
+School tours to the Opal Coast have been hugely popular for many years, partly due to its proximity to the UK and party due to the wealth of excellent excursions.
 Famous for its typically French atmosphere, beautiful coastline, elegant resorts and more historic sites and monuments than any other French region, the Opal Coast scores highly in every way!

 Have the opportunity to go to an authentic French Boulangerie and see how baguettes, croissants and all your favourite tasty French treats are made.